xz1082/final_project/phl232/README.md

 For our project, we wrote a Python package (**portfolioFactory**) that streamlines the process for building cross-sectional trading strategies/factors.
 In our examples, we show how you can easily use **portfolioFactory** to implement [**momentum**][momentum] (i.e. buy the winners) strategies with different horizons and selection criteria.
-In addition, we demonstrate the flexibility of the package by building generic cross-sectional strategy based on realized volatility.
+In addition, we demonstrate the flexibility of the package by building a generic cross-sectional strategy based on realized volatility.

 ## Quick Start